arcosuc3m/recoittv/README.md

 #### Software ####

-*Linux system (Recommended: Ubuntu 14.04 or higher) or Windows system  (7 or higher) *NVidia CUDA 7.0 or higher
+* Linux system (Recommended: Ubuntu 14.04 or higher) or Windows system  (7 or higher)
-*OpenMP
+* NVidia CUDA 7.0 or higher
+* OpenMP

+### Set up ###

+We provide the binaries for our application.
+You can install the files as they are in any folder in which you have execution permissions.
+Since it is a command line application it is necessary to use a command shell.
+* In the case of Windows we recommend the usage of PowerShell
+* In the case of Linux System ypou can use your preferred shell.

 ### How do I get set up? ###